MariaSchoinaki/Othello-Reversi-AI/README.md

   ```
 and play on your terminal.<br>
 Note: For the printing of the game board we used unicodes for coloring, so it may not be recognized from your terminal.

-## Features
-- Responsive AI using MinMax algorithm with alpha-beta pruning
-- Customizable depth for the MinMax algorithm, selected by the user (1-5 can be visualized as difficalty level)
-- Adaptable turn-user can choose if he wants to play first or second
-- Possible valid moves for the user are provided, to help him play easier
-- Error messages for invalid moves-checking for users miss
-- Command line and GUI implementation

 ## Results
 ![image](https://github.com/MariaSchoinaki/Othello-Reversi/assets/132781870/94d9cdd9-334a-444a-b369-152b56f26af4)